Consecrator: Lutheran Churches

 In the Church of Sweden, bishops are ordained at Uppsala Cathedral with the Archbishop of Uppsala serving as the principal consecrator.

 The first Lutheran bishops of Estonia and Latvia were consecrated by Nathan Söderblom, the Archbishop of Uppsala.

 Anglican Communion

 In the Anglican Communion, the co-consecrator takes part in the consecration, so that if the principal consecrator has failed to convey the episcopate to the bishop being ordained, the episcopate can be given by the co-consecrator.

 Eastern Orthodox Church

-In the Eastern Orthodox Church, "The plurality of consecrators of a local bishop also clearly expresses conciliarity: as co-consecrators, bishops from neighbouring local churches witness to the faithfulness to the apostolic faith of the church in which the new bishop will in turn be guaranteeing this faithfulness."
+In the Eastern Orthodox Church, "[t]he plurality of consecrators of a local bishop also clearly expresses conciliarity: as co-consecrators, bishops from neighbouring local churches witness to the faithfulness to the apostolic faith of the church in which the new bishop will in turn be guaranteeing this faithfulness".

 The presence of the additional bishops also ensures apostolic succession.